 5. “I wish I could do what you're doing.”

 This can be the most tiring statement to hear.
-It will make you want to say: I once uttered those words too.
-But look at me, I’m doing it now!
+It will make you want to say: I once said that too.
+But look at me, I'm doing it now!

 Amidst your rising frustrations, you should respond to this sensitively.
 In theory yes, most people can travel, but be considerate towards those who likely won't or don't genuinely share your dream.
 Not everyone will travel.
 And that's okay.
 We need people to run the buses we take, the planes we fly, and the hotels we sleep in!